arajajyothibabu/quotes/README.md

 > As soon as we stop thinking too much, we start believing we can do anything.

 > The art of knowing is knowing what to ignore.

+> If you need inspirtion, don't do it.